Osval-1/familytree/README.md

 ## Notice !!!

 To Add parents,

-* click on the row with the child,
+- click on the row of the child,
-* the parent names should match Exactly those shown on the members table
+- the parent names should match Exactly those shown on the members table

 ## Technologies Used